Search programs

-Consider a certificate program if you want to advance your career without earning a college degree.
+Consider a certificate program to advance your career without earning a college degree.
 In the short time it takes to complete a certificate program, you can significantly boost your earning potential.
-Workers with a postsecondary certificate (the typical level of education for those with some college experience but no degree) earn a median weekly salary of $935.
-Those with only a high school diploma make $853.
+Workers with a postsecondary certificate (the typical level of education for those with some college experience but no degree) earn a median weekly salary of $992.
+Those with only a high school diploma make $899.
 Over a year, that amounts to a difference of over $4,000.

 Remember, however, that not all certificate programs pay equally.
 To help you maximize your certificate’s value, we ranked the highest-paying occupations that typically require a postsecondary certificate for entry-level jobs below.
-We also provided additional information on factors like licensure requirements and projected job growth.
+We also provided additional information on licensure requirements and projected job growth.
+We included guidance from Blanca Villagomez, a program coordinator and counselor at UC-Irvine, on other factors to consider when selecting a certificate program.

 To compile our list of the highest-paying certificate programs, we consulted the Bureau of Labor Statistics and CareerOneStop.
 We ranked certificate programs based on the median annual salary of typical jobs associated with that degree.
 From there, we researched the best schools to pursue these certificates and collected data on their cost and number of credits required to graduate.
 We handled the research to save you time and streamline your process.